microsoft/azure-spring-apps-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 For your information, this website is hosted on Azure Storage and served through Azure CDN for optimum performance.

-Go to [https://spring-training.azureedge.net/](https://spring-training.azureedge.net/), input your Spring Cloud Gateway's public URL in the text field, and click on "Go".
+Go to [https://spring-training.azureedge.net/](https://spring-training.azureedge.net/), input your Spring Cloud Gateway's public URL in the text field and click on "Go".
 You should see the following screen:

 ![VueJS front-end](media/01-vuejs-frontend.png)